4.07 Appointment, Reappointment, Discipline and Dismissal of Full-Time Administrators - Updated 7/27/15See version history

-A written warning may be issued for a repetition of an offense covered in a previous Verbal Warning or the first occurrence of a more severe offense.
+A written warning may be issued for repetition of an offense covered in a previous verbal warning or the first occurrence of a more severe offense.

 4. Final Written Warning

-A final written warning (with or without performance/conduct probation and/or unpaid suspension) may be issued for the first occurrence of a very serious offense(s) or may be issued for repeated lesser offenses which have been identified by the immediate administrator and not corrected by the employee despite previous disciplinary action(s).
+A final written warning (with or without unpaid suspension) may be issued for the first occurrence of a very serious offense(s) or may be issued for repeated lesser offenses which have been identified by the immediate administrator and not corrected by the employee despite previous disciplinary action(s).

 a.
 The final written warning is considered a last chance and if an employee does not achieve improvement in performance/conduct, dismissal will normally be the result.